About

 • Place the mousse in a large serving dish, or individual serving dishes (about 6 – 7 half cup servings), and then let it set in the fridge for at least 2 hours (for individual servings) or overnight (for a large serving dish).

-• Serve with whipped cream and/or butterscotch or caramel or chocolate fudge sauce.
+• Serve with whipped cream and/or butterscotch or salted caramel sauce or chocolate fudge sauce.

 Note on brown butter